Travel.State.Gov > Intercountry Adoption > For Adoption Professionals > Country Information for Adoption Service Providers’ (ASPs)

 U.S. Child Abuse Clearances

 The Office of Children’s Issues does not have a role in any aspect of U.S. child abuse clearance requests, which are processed by relevant states pursuant to state law.
 The AdoptUSKids webpage includes background information about centralized child abuse registries in the United States.
-The Department of Health and Human Services’ Child Welfare Information Gateway may have additional information.
-Points of contact by state can be found in the PDF document, State Child Abuse Registries, on the right-hand side of the Central Registries page.
+The Department of Health and Human Services’ Child Welfare Information Gateway may have additional information on state laws on maintaining child abuse and neglect records.

 Foreign Child Abuse Clearances